gocept/PythonImporter/README.rst

 Open issues and ideas
 ---------------------

+* Improve documentation

+* Make it a real sublime package

+* Upload package to

 * (Optionally) Sort imports after adding a new one

 * Do not add duplicate imports